kyle-annen/kyle-annen.github.io.old/_posts/2017-06-07-an-introduction-to-types-in-scala.markdown

 ![Glacier National Park]({{ site.url }}/assets/static-type-mountain.jpg)

-Before I had used static typing languages that where static typed look cumbersome, verbose, inflexible and overall very unappealing.
-The flexibility of Javascript es6 made everything seem possible.
+Before I had used any statically typed languages, static types looked cumbersome, verbose, inflexible and overall very unappealing.
+The flexibility of Javascript made everything seem possible.
 It made me feel like I could do anything, build anything, that everything I wrote was good enough.
 It worked, didn't it?
 Why would it not be right...

-After having spent a few weeks with Scala, using static types throughout my project, I have come to realize that static typing actually give me more power.
-I have to sit and think about each line of code, about the purpose of every method.
-It has made me introspective about the significance of the code I produce, made me examine why I choose one path over another.
-It has truly made me better.
+After a few weeks with Scala and using static types throughout my project, I have come to realize that static typing is actually a benefit.
+It requires you to sit and think about each line of code, about the purpose of every method.
+It makes you more introspective about the significance of the code, makes you examine choosing one path over another.

 # Why Types

-Static types allow the compiler to throw an error, instead of waiting until runtime to throw an error.
+Static types allow the compiler to throw an error at compile time, instead of waiting until runtime.

 Why do we care?
-Catching errors at compile time
+That precisely the subject of this post.

 # This is Not The Greatest Guide, it is Only a Tribute

 ![Tribute]({{ site.url }}/assets/tribute.jpg)

-This post is purely meant as a general overview of types, and mostly a long winded exploration of my thoughts.
-If you are looking for a more in depth look at Type Hierarchy and Abstract Types, an excellent article by ***Konrad "ktoso" Malawski*** can be found here: [Scala’s Types of Types][scalatypeoftypes].
+This post is purely intended as a general primer to types in Scala, and mostly a long winded exploration of my train of thought during my own exploration.
+If you are looking for a more in depth look into Type Hierarchy and Abstract Types, an excellent article by ***Konrad "ktoso" Malawski*** can be found here: [Scala’s Types of Types][scalatypeoftypes].

+It is incredibly detailed an excellent resource.

 # Type Ascription
-Type Ascription is how we explicitly define a type in Scala.
+***Type Ascription*** is how we explicitly define a type in Scala.
 If you do not use Type Ascription the compiler will attempt to guess, or infer, the Type.
+This is called ***Type Inference***.

 For the following exercises I will be using the Scala REPL, if you have Scala installed you can simply open a terminal and type: